TempestNetworks/zephyr-rp-docs/pages/rules/anti-cheat-policy.md

 ### 🔍 Our Commitment

 Zephyr is built on fair play, transparency, and trust.
-We’re here to keep cheaters, exploiters, and IRL traders out—without invading your privacy.
+We’re here to keep cheaters, exploiters, and IRL traders out.

 ### ⚙️ How Our Anti-Cheat Works